lelylan/lelylan-ng/README.md

 ## What is Lelylan

-Lelylan makes it easy for developers to monitor and control all devices in your house providing a simple, self descriptive and consistent representation of them.
-Lelylan maps every device in your house to a unique URI which will provide a simple access over it.
+[Lelylan](http://lelylan.com) makes it easy for developers to monitor and control all devices in your house providing a simple, self descriptive and consistent REST API.

 ## What is AngualrJS